anish-murshetwar/Executive-Targets-Analysis-Excel/README.md

 What this repo contains
 - Main dashboard sheet summarizing targets and KPIs.
-- Three supporting graph sheets (each on its own sheet) accessible from the main dashboard via hyperlinks.
+- Four supporting DashBoard sheets which is connected to graphs and are accessible from the main dashboard via Macros.
 - Power Pivot (Data Model) used for calculations and visuals.

 How to open & use